Welcome to DSA Theatre

 Jessica Posner, Class of 2005

-Join Jessica and her husband, Kennedy Odede, as they tell the story of their fight against poverty and hopelessness, the transformation made possible by true love, and the power of young people to deeply impact the world in their upcoming book Find Me Unafraid: Love, Loss, and Hope in an African Slum.
-Hear these electrifying young people speak about their extraordinary partnership and their work building girl’s education and infrastructure in some of the world’s poorest neighborhoods at Tattered Cover, 2526 E. Colfax Ave. on October 20th at 7PM.
+Jessica and her husband, Kennedy Odede, tell their story of their fight against poverty and hopelessness, the transformation made possible by true love, and the power of young people to deeply impact the world in their upcoming book Find Me Unafraid: Love, Loss, and Hope in an African Slum.
+They are now finalists for the 2016 Dayton Literary Peace Prize nonfiction prize: